 Day 17: Fly Kota Kinabalu » UK

 Terms & Conditions: ^Duration includes overnight flight/hotels.
-Early Booking Discounts range from 10% - 20% depending on sailing and are already applied to the prices above and 5% repeat passenger discount also available.
-Book before the 31st January 2019 to receive Early Booking Discount on Summer 2019.
 Lead in fare is cruise only based on 2 adults sharing a category 6 cabin, full board cruise and port charges.
 Single supplement ranges from 50% when booking a Category 6 – Category 2 Cabin and 100% for Categories 1 and above.
-All prices are correct at time of publish (14 January 2019), are subject to availability and/or change, and can be withdrawn at any time.
+All prices are correct at time of publish (22 February 2019), are subject to availability and/or change, and can be withdrawn at any time.
 Sightings of Animals and wildlife aren’t guaranteed.
 All offers are applicable to new bookings only.
 Please call for live fares and availability.
 E&OE